goji vegan hotel Rhodes

 Rhodes is a sizeable island and don’t expect to see everything on one trip.
 You would need at least 4-5 days to explore all the main sights at a manageable pace.
 We do, however, suggest staying at least a week so that it is not too rushed and you can also find some (much needed) time to relax in between!

-Check out the full guide on the blog: The Complete Rhodes Travel Guide
+Check out my full guide here: The Complete Rhodes Travel Guide

 We travelled to Rhodes solely for Goji as they opened doors in 2023.
 And while the stay at Goji Vegan Hotel is worth the trip alone, don’t miss the ancient sites of Lindos, the medieval town of Rhodes for some history and sandy beaches and bars for fun!